berkeley-stat159-f17/stat159-f17/_sources/lectures/08-ligo-make.md.txt

 ![Figure 1 from LIGO GW150914 PRL paper](fig/ligo-prl-mplfig.png)

-At the [LIGO Open Science Center](https://losc.ligo.org/tutorials), the collaboration
+At the [LIGO Open Science Center](https://losc.ligo.org/tutorials), the collaboration publishes the actual Jupyter Notebooks necessary to replicate the final steps of the analysis.

 Note: if you're curious about the fascinating history behind this discovery, [this article](https://www.newyorker.com/tech/elements/gravitational-waves-exist-heres-how-scientists-finally-found-them) makes for good reading.